 - Cinnamon, clove, orange

-- Add EOs after you’ve added your cleaning liquid to the spray bottle.
+- Add EOs last, after you’ve added your cleaning liquids to the spray bottle.

 Please let me know in the comments what your favorite EO blends are and how you enjoy EOs in your home!